thekage91/quakelizer/README.md

 # Quakelizer
-Real-time Eathquake Visualizer build with RxJS
+Real-time Eathquake Visualizer build with RxJS and a good amount of reactive programming!

 ## API
 * Leafletjs (http://leafletjs.com/), a Javascript library, to render interactive maps